AndreaTemin/arato_webcrawler/README.md

 Simple Web Crawler

-The Simple Web Crawler is a Python script that allows you to download all pages of a website into a designated local folder.
+This is a Python script that allows you to download all pages of a website into a designated local folder.
 It uses the `requests` library to fetch web pages and the `BeautifulSoup` library to parse HTML content.

 Features